 - He said he has never sold a share of Berkshire stock.
 And that he had never really benefited financially from building Berkshire.
 That was a real surprise.
 He has taken a basic salary and clearly has some personal wealth (which he has been investing and compounding).
 But his ownership in $400B Berkshire Hathaway never actually came to him.
 He created it and now this great wealth is going entirely to others.
 Note: One of the students found an older interview where he said lived on about $100k per year.

 - He joked that 25% of his calories come from Coca-Cola.

 - He pulled a gold card out of his wallet that is a lifetime free lunch card for McDonalds.
 It specifies that it only works in Omaha.
 I suggested he should try to use it elsewhere and see if they call him on it.

 - He said Cherry Coke is coming to China and his face will be on the can.
 I found he really likes talking about his companies in China.

-- He has an unbelievable memory for number and facts.
+- He has an unbelievable memory for numbers and facts.
 He can recite prices and the dates going back 30 years.
 When he told the story of meeting Bill Gates, he mentioned the specific month and day in 1991 it happened.
 I think he is actually a lot smarter than he lets on.
-I asked him how he could remember so much yet people said he didn’t know the color of his office walls.
+I asked him how he could remember so much yet people say he doesn’t know the color of his office walls.
 Isn’t that an odd combination?
 He said it was because he was just oblivious to those things.